 I help education organisations identify their best opportunities for success in the digital higher education industry.
 Current and former clients include ed-tech start-ups, government agencies, colleges and universities, non-profit education providers, private colleges, education publishers, and investors.

 Launched in 2008, hem.digital serves as a platform for my work, as well as a place to think-through the changes shaping education, educational media, and markets.

 Strategy for Digital Higher Education

 I’ve worked in digital higher education for roughly twenty years.
-Starting as a university faculty member, I chose to move into management - leading Ryerson University’s online education, where my colleagues and I generated 500% increase in revenue and won six national awards.
+Starting as a university faculty member, I moved into management - leading Ryerson University’s online education, where my colleagues and I generated 500% increase in revenue and won six national awards.

 For much of the last decade, I’ve worked as an independent advisor for universities, vendors, and governments.
-I’ve built go-to-market strategies for ed-tech start-ups, designed three-year strategic plans for government projects, pleaded with multinationals about where not to invest, built pitch decks that made all the difference in the life of a young company, made that one critical introduction to the “right” person, found and managed acquisitions for foreign investors, delivered provocative keynotes at sales conferences, and sat on my share of advisory boards.
-About half of my work is in Canada, 4/10th in the US, and the rest distributed across a few other OECD nations.
+In my travels, I’ve built go-to-market strategies for ed-tech start-ups, designed strategic plans for government projects, pleaded with multinationals about where not to invest, built pitch decks that made all the difference in the life of a young company, made that one critical introduction to the “right” person, supported acquisitions for foreign investors, delivered provocative keynotes at sales conferences, and sat on a variety of advisory boards.
+Most of my engagements have been in North America; the remaining divided between Australia, the UK, Switzerland, Spain, and others.

-A selection of short essays from the last decade can be found under “Notes”.
+A selection of short essays from the last decade can be found under “Drafts”.

 To connect with me directly, please use the “Contact” page.